 The place was established as a U.S. National Monument by President Bill Clinton in January 2001.
 It is managed by the Bureau of Land Management (BLM).
 The Kasha-Katuwe provides opportunities for hiking, birdwatching, geologic observation, and plant identification.
 Kasha-Katuwe Tent Rocks National Monument is a very popular hiking destination from Albuquerque and Santa Fe.
 Hiking trails are for foot travel only.
 If you do a Tent Rocks hike, you also go through a slot canyon and up onto the mesa, leading to great views of the Sangre de Cristo and Jemez Mountains.
 So, if you are looking for the best hikes in New Mexico take Kasha-Katuwe Tent Rocks hike.

 Kasha-Katuwe Tent Rocks National Monument is located around 40 miles southwest of Santa Fe, New Mexico, near Cochiti Pueblo.
 From Albuquerque is about 54 miles north.
 So, it is a perfect idea for a day trip from Santa Fe or Albuquerque.

 From Santa Fe, you should head south on I-25.
 Take the Cochiti Pueblo Exit 264 off I-25 onto NM 16.
 Then turn right off NM 16 onto NM 22, and follow the signs to Cochiti Pueblo and the National Monument.
 It’s about 50 minutes driving.
 Check accommodation in Santa Fe on the map below.

 Directions from Albuquerque

-Our favorite maps and books:
+Our favorite maps and books about New Mexico: